Merrie Monarch Festival: Non-competition events

 The first four days of the festival consist of free, non–competition events.
 These include performances by local and international halau at many venues around Hilo, as well as an arts and crafts fair.
-The Wednesday Ho'ike Night Free exhibition is very popular, and often features international hālau from other Pacific islands and Japan, and native or indigenous dancers and dances from locations such as Alaska and New Zealand.
+The Wednesday Ho'ike Night Free exhibition at the Edith Kanakaʻole Stadium is very popular, and often features international hālau from other Pacific islands and Japan, and native or indigenous dancers and dances from locations such as Alaska and New Zealand.
 A final non–competition event, the Merrie Monarch Parade, takes place on Saturday morning.

 Hula competition

 The festivities culminate in the annual competitions held at the Edith Kanakaʻole Multipurpose Stadium in Hoʻolulu Park.
 Dancers perform individually and in groups, with seven minutes allowed for each performance.

 Miss Aloha Hula

 Thursday night is the first competition event.
 Individual female dancers compete for the title of Miss Aloha Hula.
-Dancers perform in both modern (hula ʻauana) and traditional (hula kahiko) forms of hula, as well as chant (oli).
+Each dancer performs in both traditional (hula kahiko) and modern (hula ʻauana) forms of hula, as well as chant (oli) during their kahiko performance.

 Miss Aloha Hula is hula's top solo wahine, or women's, honor.
 Originally known as Miss Hula, the title was later changed to Miss Aloha Hula.
 Aloha Dalire, a kumu hula and hula dancer, won the first Miss Aloha Hula under her maiden name, Aloha Wong, in 1971.

 The Miss Aloha Hula competition began in 1971.
 Each hālau may submit one contestant who is 18 to 25 years old and unmarried.
 Each contestant performs a hula kahiko and hula 'auana.
 For kahiko, they must perform an oli, ka'i, mele, and ho'i in the 7 minute time limit.
 No microphones are used for the oli and minimal makeup is applied.
 They are also judged on their costuming and leis.